 Evergy files a consolidated federal income tax return as well as unitary and combined income tax returns in several state jurisdictions with Kansas and Missouri being the most significant.
 Income taxes for consolidated or combined subsidiaries are allocated to the subsidiaries based on separate company computations of income or loss.
-As of June 30, 2023 and December 31, 2022, Evergy Missouri West had income taxes receivable from Evergy of \$1.1 million and \$14.0 million, respectively.
+As of September 30, 2023 and December 31, 2022, Evergy Missouri West had income taxes payable to Evergy of \$4.2 million and income taxes receivable from Evergy of \$14.0 million, respectively.